2024 Learn Africa Programme

 If you finish your university studies in this academic year (May, June or July 2023) and you do not have your academic certificate yet, you must attach the transcript with all the records you have obtained in the degree/bachelor’s/master’s degree you are currently studying.
 Furthermore, in the motivation letter, you must indicate that you are about to finish your studies.
 Please note that if you are selected for a scholarship, the host university will require your degree certificate at the time of enrollment (or a proof of payment for the degree certificate).

-Yes, it is advisable to bring some money with you to Spain, or to have a credit card, especially for the first few days of your stay since you may have unexpected expenses.
+Yes, it is advisable to bring some money with you to Spain, or to have a credit card, especially for the first few weeks of your stay when you may have unexpected expenses.
+In addition, there are some expenses (local transportation, leisure, warm clothes, hygiene items…) that are NOT covered by the scholarships.

 No. To be eligible to apply for a scholarship, you must have taken at least part of your undergraduate studies in an African country.

-No, Learn Africa scholarships are intended for young African university students who have their permanent residence in a country on the African continent.
-If you have migrated to Spain and are currently residing here, you are not eligible for any scholarship within this program.
+No, Learn Africa scholarships are targetted at young African university students who have their permanent residence in a country on the African continent.
+If you have migrated to Spain and are currently residing here, you are not eligible for any scholarship within this programme.

 Contact

-If you have any questions, it is very important that you check carefully the Frequently asked questions section.
+If you have any questions, it is very important that you read carefully the Key considerations and Frequently asked questions sections.

-IMPORTANT: We will not answer questions that are already answered in this section.
+IMPORTANT: We will not answer any questions that are already answered in these sections.

-For truly urgent questions that are not answered in the previous section, you can send an email to:
+For truly urgent questions that are not answered in the previous sections, you can send an email to:

 learnafrica@mujeresporafrica.es